1st June 2021

 The cloud holds a lot of potential for organisations.
-Moving your IT environment to the cloud provides flexibility and agility.
+Moving your IT environment to a secure cloud provides flexibility and agility.
 It allows your team to be more productive and focus on delivering value for your business.

 Protecting your assets, particularly your data, will help you remain secure while your organisation scales using the cloud.
 As you prepare for cloud migration, it’s crucial that you have the buy-in from your whole organisation.
 While your IT professionals will have the knowledge to ensure an effective move to the cloud, it’s likely to require a period of transition for your wider team.